cds-snc/notification-api/README.md

 OSX users can run `brew bundle` and then `pre-commit install` to register the git hooks.
 The configuration is stored in .pre-commit-config.yaml.

+Ruff has been added to the pre-commit hook in place of flake8.
+See [documentation](https://github.com/department-of-veterans-affairs/vanotify-team/blob/master/Engineering/formatter.md) for setup.

 ### Building the production application container

 To verify that the production application container build should succeed during deployment, run: